subsquid/docs/docs/tutorials/parquet-file-store.md

 ## Conclusions

-The purpose of this tutorial was to demonstrate how to use the Subsquid indexing framework for data analytics.
-In contrast to CSV files, Parquet is a binary file format and can only be read with the proper tools.
-Python and Pandas are among these tools, and they are part of the average Data Analyst’s toolbox.
+The purpose of this tutorial was to demonstrate how to use the Subsquid indexing framework for data analytics on larger datasets.
+The parquet data format is one of the most successful tools used in this setting, supported by the most common data analysis libraries such as Pandas and Pyarrow.
+We tested the performance of our parquet format tools on Uniswap, indexing the data from its pools and positions held by investors.

-Each one of the two has its pros and cons, and they have different uses, so Subsquid wants to guarantee access to both, and let Data Analysts choose which format to use for their projects.

-To justify the use of Parquet, and test the performance, Uniswap V3 smart contracts were chosen as the subject of this project, indexing the data from its pools and positions held by investors.

-The project described here was able to index the entirety of Uniswap Pool events, across all the pools created by the Factory contract, as well as the Positions held by investors, in less than an hour (~45 minutes)
+The project described here was able to index the entirety of Uniswap Pool events, across all the pools created by the Factory contract, as well as the Positions held by investors, in less than an hour (~45 minutes) (figure out of date).

 :::info
 **Note:** Indexing time may vary, depending on factors, such as the Ethereum node used ([Ankr public node](https://rpc.ankr.com/eth) in our case), on the hardware, and quality of the connection.